-A large number of other firms have moved to a two-tier structure but continue to apply an "up or out" policy, forcing all non-equity partners to ultimately meet the criteria required of equity partnership or to find a new law firm.
-Like single-tier firms, these firms limit long-term opportunities for strong lawyers who lack business development skills or equity partnership interests.
+Many law firms have adopted a two-tier business structure but continue to operate under an "up or out" policy.
+This means that all non-equity partners must eventually meet the criteria for equity partnership or leave the firm.
+This can limit the long-term prospects for good lawyers who lack business development skills or equity partnership interests.

-In light of today's heavy competition for talent and sky-high profit expectations, a growing number of our clients are asking: How and why should we deal with lawyers who do not have the ability or desire to become owners of the firm?
+As the competition for talent increases and profit expectations rise, more of our clients are asking how to deal with lawyers who don't have the ability or desire to become firm owners.
 What are the benefits and drawbacks of creating a non-equity career path?
-What are successful firms doing to effectively manage non-equity partnership opportunities?
+What are successful firms doing to manage non-equity partnership opportunities effectively?

 Defining Two-Tier Partnership Structures

-A two-tier structure consists of two differing types of partner positions and related roles and responsibilities: equity partners and income partners.
-The primary difference between the positions is that equity partners:
+A two-tier structure consists of two different types of partner positions and related roles and responsibilities: equity partners and income partners.

 - Make a capital contribution;